-Checklist for Home Inspections
+A Checklist for Home Inspections

 Did Your Home Inspector Check the Essentials?

 How would a buyer who has never owned a home know what should be included on the checklist for home inspections?
-Many buyers also don't know how to figure out which types of defects are serious or whether their home inspector checked all the essentials?
+How is she to figure out which types of defects are serious or whether her home inspector has indeed checked all the essentials?

 General Home Inspection Checklist Items